Concrete Bag Calculator — ft, bags, cost comparison

 FAQ

 Which bag size is best?
 80 lb bags are the most popular for medium projects — best balance of yield and handling weight.
-Use 40–60 lb bags for small repairs or if you have back concerns.
-90 lb bags for large volumes.
+Use 40–60 lb bags for small repairs or back-friendly handling, and 90 lb bags for large volumes.

 Misha Noyr, M.Eng.